Building a RISC-V simulator in Rust - Part 1

 We could do something similar in Rust but by using generics

-knows what kind of InstructionProcessor
+process_instruction knows what kind of InstructionProcessor it is being used

 with and can do a normal function call instead.
 This also gives the compiler the